With China Tourist Visa Resumed,

 But severe cases of altitude sickness in Tibet can be life-threatening, especially when traveling to places that are too high in altitude in a short period.
 For those who are going to visit Everest Base Camp or Mount Kailash, it is suggested to make a looser itinerary, allowing enough time to acclimate yourself to the increasing altitude from Lhasa (3650 meters) to the mountain areas over 5000 meters above sea level.

-Travelers with the following illnesses may not be able to travel to Tibet.
+For people with the following conditions, travel may be inadvisable.
 Please consult your doctor for professional medical advice.

 Chronic respiratory system diseases, including a medium degree of obstructive pulmonary diseases or above, such as bronchus expansion, emphysema, and so on, are also dangerous for travelers who are planning to go to Tibet.